P4bl246/Ensamblador-Assembler/README.en.md

 * If you want to see the ***symbol table***, open the file **table.txt**

-* This program does not have the *same restrictions* as NAND2TETRIS regarding the assembly part of **COMP** (calculation of C instructions), because it can add operations like 0+D or D+0, or other reciprocal operations, because this is then adjusted to binary with its binary representation.
+* This program does not have the *same restrictions* as NAND2TETRIS regarding the assembly part of **COMP** (calculation of C instructions), because it can add operations like 0+D or D+0, or other equivalents operations, this aplicated for all operators, because this is then adjusted to binary with its binary representation.

 **EXAMPLE:**